Standard Bathtub Sizes: How to Choose the Best Size for Your Bathroom

 Alcove bathtubs are the standard in most homes.
 Its name comes from the position of the tub, which is bound by three walls with a fourth wall finished with a front panel called an apron.
 In many cases, the alcove tub runs the length of the bathroom wall, which is typically 60 inches.

-In bathrooms that have a wall longer than 60 inches, most homeowners add a wall partisan that maintains the alcove style.
+In bathrooms with a wall longer than 60 inches, most homeowners add a wall partisan that maintains the alcove style.
 Aside from space, one of the main reasons the alcove bathtubs are the standard is due to bathroom safety.

-The space in front of the tub should be, at minimum, 60 inches long by 30 inches wide.
+The space in front of the tub should be at least 60 inches long by 30 inches wide.
 These dimensions allow safe entry and exit from the tub.

-While those dimensions are typical, you can purchase a smaller or larger alcove tub depending on the space.
+While those dimensions are common, you can purchase a smaller or larger alcove tub, depending on the space.
 The dimensions of small alcove tubs are 54 inches in length, 30 inches in width, and 15 inches in height.
 Longer alcove tubs are 72 inches in length, 36 inches in width, and 20 inches in height.

 2. Soaking Tub